CED Training Licence Assessor

 Job description

-As a member of a small team, you will be providing support to forces in respect of achieving quality assurance and licensing standards.
-You will be implementing and maintaining an auditable quality assurance process for CED - Taser training to Specially Trained Officers (STOs) within UK police forces and agencies.
-We therefore need an operationally competent Taser lead instructor with an eye for detail and an ability to provide evidenced feedback and guidance based on current national policy and training.
+As a member of a small team, you will provide support to forces in respect of achieving quality assurance and licensing standards.
+You will implement and maintain an auditable quality assurance process for CED - Taser training to Specially Trained Officers (STOs) within UK police forces and agencies.

 Person specification